o-qcblog/o-qcblog.github.io/_posts/2025-03-01-BreakingRSA-Shors-Algorithm.md

 %%Photo Circuit for Shor's algo%%

 Again let us work out an example to concretely understand the working of Shor's algorithm.
-Like before consider the number 15 $(|1111 \rangle$ in 4 qubits representation$)$.
+Like before consider the number 15 ($|1111 \rangle$ in 4 qubits representation).
 This time we will use the circuit to factor the number.

 - Start with set of 2 registers at the state $|0\rangle^{\otimes4} |0\rangle^{\otimes4}$.
 - Now apply Hadamard on the first set of register,